DeNA/Anjin/README.md

 > When running tests on a player, any necessary configuration files must be placed in the `Resources` folder to be included in the player build.
 It can use `IPrebuildSetup` and `IPostBuildCleanup` to insert processing into the test player build.

 > [!NOTE]
-> `LoadScene` attribute is defined in [Test Helper](https://github.com/nowsprinting/test-helper) package.
-This attribute loads the scene before starting the test.

-> [!NOTE]
-> If an error is detected while running, it will be output to `LogError` and the test will fail.
+> The test will fail if the test-runner detects a `LogException` or  `LogError` output.
 You can suppress this by using `LogAssert.ignoreFailingMessages` assuming that you will use Anjin for error handling.